-The use of recreational cannabis has been legalized in 23 states as of fall 2023, and 38 states, plus Washington, D.C., have legalized the use of medical marijuana.
+The use of recreational cannabis has been legalized in 24 states as of Summer 2024, and 38 states, plus Washington, D.C., have legalized the use of medical marijuana.
 Travelers who use it recreationally or to treat health conditions should be aware of the relevant laws in the destinations they visit.
 Here’s what you need to know about cannabis in Grand Rapids.

 Note: We’re using cannabis throughout this article rather than other terms like marijuana, pot, grass, ganja, dope, mary jane and 420 because the city of Grand Rapids is transitioning into using cannabis in all its ordinances, policies, and forms.
 This move is intended to help eliminate any historical stigma that may be associated with the other terms.